jackmaden/philosophybreak/src/pages/articles/solipsism-definition-your-mind-is-the-only-thing-that-exists/index.md

 >1\.
 The only things I have direct access to are the contents of my own mind — sensory experiences, thoughts, memories, and so on.<br><br>2\.
 The contents of my own mind are entirely private, and inaccessible to anyone but me.<br><br>3\.
 I am unable to access the mind of any other being, and so can only infer the existence of other minds indirectly.

-Many people would agree with these propositions.
+Many people would agree with these propositions (for instance, see [Aldous Huxley on the unknowability of other minds](/articles/aldous-huxley-other-peoples-lives-are-ultimately-unknowable/)).
 The solipsist simply takes the implications of them to their extreme logical conclusion:

 >The only thing I can be sure of with certainty is that my mind exists.
 Therefore, there are no logical grounds for asserting the existence of anything else.